Low rates. No fees. Just money for college.

 Types of Federal Student Loans

 The financial aid you receive from the federal government is determined by the information in your Free Application for Federal Student Aid, or FAFSA.
-All students should fill out the FAFSA, even if you think you won’t qualify for a need-based loan.
+Both undergrad and graduate students should fill out the FAFSA, even if you think you won’t qualify for a need-based loan.

-The information in your FAFSA will be used not just to determine federal loan options, but also any college-based financial aid, scholarships and other aid packages.
-Your school’s financial aid office will determine the amount you can borrow from the federal government, which will not exceed your financial need.
+The information in your FAFSA will be used not just to determine federal loan options or loan limits, but also any college-based financial aid, scholarships and other aid packages to cover the cost of attendance.
+Your school’s financial aid office will determine the loan amount you can borrow from the federal government, which will not exceed your financial need for the school year.

-There are several different types of federal loans, but all of them only offer fixed interest rates, and the rate is determined by the loan option, not your credit score.
+There are several different types of federal loans, but all of them only offer fixed interest rates (not variable rates), and the rate is determined by the loan option, not your credit score.

 Direct Subsidized Loans